[I thought this would be a good time to reprise—in part—an earlier post on classic holiday songs that have been given a contemporary makeover.]

-This season I’m getting into the spirit of things the way a lot of us do—listening to wilder and edgier versions of favorite Yuletide carols!
+This season I’m getting into the spirit of things by listening to wilder and edgier versions of favorite Yuletide carols!

 I don’t mean the death metal renditions, which are intended for satire (I hope).
 I’m talking about the real thing: rocked-out Xmas and Hanukkah songs that sound raunchy but reverent, distorted but devout.
 This may even become a new rock genre: Holiday Grunge.